Recap: First wave of quarterfinal winners advance to state semifinals

 The Minnesota Star Tribune

-Strib Varsity writers will provide updates from the following games:
+Strib Varsity writers provided updates from the following games:

 - Moorhead vs. Centennial (at Spring Lake Park)